Linuturk/www.onitato.com/content/post/deploying_to_rackspace_using_salt-cloud.md

-Title: Deploying to Rackspace using salt-cloud
-Date: 2014-2-11 0:00
-Tags: rackspace, salt, salt-cloud, configuration management
-Category: tech
-Slug: deploying-to-rackspace-using-salt-cloud
-Author: Justin Phelps
-Summary: These instructions should be a nice and easy start to deploying Rackspace Cloud servers using the salt-cloud tool.
-Just follow along exactly, and at the end you should have a fully functional salt-cloud deployment tool.
++++
+title = "Deploying to Rackspace using salt-cloud" date = "2014-02-11" tags = [ "rackspace", "salt", "salt-cloud", "configuration management" ]
+categories = ["tech"]
+slug = "deploying-to-rackspace-using-salt-cloud"
+description = "Deploying Rackspace Cloud servers using salt-cloud."
++++

 These instructions should be a nice and easy start to deploying Rackspace Cloud servers using the [salt-cloud](https://github.com/saltstack/salt-cloud) tool.
 Just follow along exactly, and at the end you should have a fully functional salt-cloud deployment tool.